Karthi981/hugo-blog/content/posts/hugo-setup.md

   TocOpen = true
 ```

-Modify the `baseURL` with your actual GitHub username.
+Modify the `baseURL` with your actual GitHub username namely `https://username.github.io/`.

 ---